Alpine Tunnel Loop

 Old ore house for the Allie-Belle mine.
 This thing has been gradually falling down for something like 150 years.

 The Hancock town sight.
 Back in the 1880s this place was a town of 200 people, mostly miners and railroad workers.
 Now the only thing left are pieces of the foundation of the old saloon.
 Which somehow seems fitting.
-There probably wasn’t a lot to do in the winter at 11,000 feet except drink at the saloon.
+There probably wasn’t a lot to do at 11,000 feet in the winter except drink at the saloon.

 Starting up the Alpine Tunnel Trail.
 On some of the lower sections you can still see the old railroad ties that used to hold the tracks.